IgnoreTobias/fingerprint/README.md

-# Browser Fingerprint - Prove of Concept
+# Browser Fingerprint - Proof of Concept

 This is a really simple project that shows your [Browser Fingerprint](https://fingerprint.unlikecreative.now.sh/).